-Through the vineyards
+Hiking through the vineyards

 The trail starts as I think more hikes should do in this region….at a winery.
 Though the majority of the trail is on crown/provincial park land, the easiest access point is at Covert Farms just north of Oliver.
 It’s a family estate with a history dating back to the 1950’s.

 The ascent is dusty and exposed, but the trail is clearly worn with a handful of direction signs every 500m or so.
 We didn’t see any rattlesnakes but I’m quite sure they were out there somewhere.
 What did we see however was Rattlesnake Lake, a murky pond around 2.5km in.

 A desert spectacle from McIntyre Bluff’s Summit

 Towards the end of a long gradual ascent, the views start to appear.
 Vineyards stretch from one side of the valley to the other, with the highway almost the only interruption.
 We were able to see wonderfully turquoise Gallagher Lake for the first time ever, being that is a resort lake and cleverly hidden from the highway.

-McIntyre Bluff Hike: The details
+McIntyre Bluff hike near Oliver, BC: The details

 The hike to the top of McIntyre Bluff is an easy 7km return trip taking around 2-3.5 hours.
 I say easy, but I will note that the trail, in general, is a continual ascent with some short steep sections.

 We ran out of water on our way down which was no fun at all in 33c heat.
 I would also recommend starting as early as possible in the day before the heat truly sets in.

 Covert Farms is located a short 10-minute drive north of Oliver, 15 minutes south of Okanagan Falls.
 The turnoff (Secrest Hill Road) is cleared signed posted from Highway 97.
 Follow Secret Hill Road for 1.5km before turning right onto Covert Place.